-We pilot a series of Youth Participatory Action Research (YPAR) programs—a model where young people research deeply into issues they care about, identify possible solutions and present their findings to lawmakers, school boards and other decision-making adults.
-Rooted in the same positive youth development principles that informs all our programming, YPAR recognizes that youth are competent and their perspectives are important for building knowledge and solutions to social or public health issues.
+We pilot a series of Youth Participatory Action Research (YPAR) programs—a model where young people research deeply into issues they care about, identify possible solutions and present their findings to lawmakers, school boards, and other decision-making adults.
+Rooted in the same positive youth development principles that inform all our programming, YPAR recognizes that youth are competent and their perspectives are important for building knowledge and solutions to social or public health issues.
 The last step of the YPAR model has young people translate their research into social action—presenting their findings and solutions to community leaders.

-Young people are trained to conduct research that improves their lives, communities and sometimes the institutions serving them.
+Young people are trained to conduct research that improves their lives, communities, and sometimes the institutions serving them.
 These projects identify unmet community needs and use qualitative methods to gather the stories and perspectives of those directly impacted.
-This work defines “policy” and “change” broadly, spans a wide range of topics and results in a variety of recommendations to improve existing structures or enact new approaches.
+This work defines “policy” and “change” broadly, spans a wide range of topics, and results in a variety of recommendations to improve existing structures or enact new approaches.

 MYAN directly facilitates several demonstration projects using the YPAR model.
 Learn more about Portland-area youth interested in educational equity here.

 Across the state, MYAN’s network partners facilitate youth-driven research projects focusing on schools, towns, and even entire public health districts.
-Referred to as Youth Policy Boards, these projects focus on topics related to adolescent mental health, substance use prevention and bullying/harassment prevention.
+Referred to as Youth Policy Boards, these projects focus on topics related to adolescent mental health, substance use prevention, and bullying/harassment prevention.

 Young People’s Caucus

 The Young People’s Caucus is the result of a partnership between Maine state representative Victoria Morales, YCE, and MYAN.
-The Young people’s Caucus (YPC) was created as a response to the under-representation of young voices in state policy making, with the goal of helping lawmakers and decision makers be more aware of the value in youth perspectives—their beliefs, insights, solutions and ideas—as an essential piece to creating policies that address everyone’s needs.
+The Young people’s Caucus (YPC) was created as a response to the under-representation of young voices in state policymaking, with the goal of helping lawmakers and decision-makers be more aware of the value in youth perspectives—their beliefs, insights, solutions, and ideas—as an essential piece to creating policies that address everyone’s needs.

 The YPC is facilitated by the Youth Leadership Group—young people passionate about social justice and making change within their communities and the state of Maine.
 The Youth Leadership Group hones their skills in facilitation through short training workshops focused on building communication and elevating the voices of other young people.

 At each Young People’s Caucus event, groups of young people with distinct lived experiences from across Maine join the Youth Leadership Group to present on the issues that matter most to them, such as juvenile justice, child welfare, education, and dozens more.
-Together, they provide their expertise, policy suggestions, and unique insights to major decision makers such as the Department of Education, Governor’s Commissioners, legislators, representatives, lobbyists and community members.
+Together, they provide their expertise, policy suggestions, and unique insights to major decision-makers such as the Department of Education, Governor’s Commissioners, legislators, representatives, lobbyists, and community members.

 Champion Youth Voice in Your Community